 Buying locally helps support the local economy, and could reduce the amount of energy required to ship food from other areas.
 In some cases, fruits or vegetables may be fresher if bought locally.
 But does that mean that locally-grown food is safer?

-To answer this question, we reached out to Dr. Ruth MacDonald, Chair and Professor of the Department of Food Science & Human Nutrition, Iowa State University.
+Organic foods have gained popularity due to the perception that organic foods are safe, wholesome and all around better for you.
+To find out if this is true, we reached out to Dr. Ruth MacDonald, Professor and Chair of the Department of Food Science and Human Nutrition at Iowa State University.

 Best Food Facts and blogger friends experienced strawberry patches, wineries, honey tastings and more in California during the kickoff event for TASTE: Unearthing the Art and Science of Food blogger program.

 What do you get when you soak zucchini and yellow squash in water and white vinegar?
 A pockmarked cucurbit!
 A Best Food Facts reader recently experienced this phenomenon and wanted to know more.

 There are a lot of misconceptions out there about milk.
 We’ve outlined six of the most prevalent misconceptions about conventional milk that you might be hearing.

 Lately, we have seen lots of consumer questions about glyphosate.
 Glyphosate, also referred to as “Roundup,” is an herbicide used in agriculture to kill weeds.
 So what’s all the buzz about glyphosate?
 Some resources link this herbicide to making crops more susceptible to disease, killing beneficial microorganisms, robbing plants of nutrients and more.
 We decided to reach out to Wayne Parrott, PhD, Professor in the Department of Crop and Soil Sciences College of Agricultural & Environmental Sciences at the University of Georgia, and Tony Shelton, PhD, Professor of Entomology at Cornell University, to cut through conflicting information and to get the facts from university-based experts.